amaklo/cup-coffee/docs/documentation.md

 ## Final Words

-**CUP COFFEE** isn’t just another coffee exporter site — it’s a digital experience.
+**COFFEE CUP** isn’t just another coffee exporter site — it’s a digital experience.
 It blends the **heritage of Ethiopian coffee culture** with the **refinement of international luxury**.
 Every scroll, every animation, every color should feel like the aroma of freshly roasted beans — *authentic, warm, and unforgettable.*